I’m not using heavy machinery. Do I need to contact 811?

-After waiting the required two full business days after submitting your locate request, check to ensure that all affected utilities have responded to your request:
+After waiting the required two full working days after submitting your locate request, check to ensure that all affected utilities have provided a positive response to your request:

 - If you have an Exactix Pro account, log in to see the status of your requests.

 - If you do not have an Exactix Pro account but want to see the status of a request, enter the ticket number and phone number using this tool.

 - Some Kentucky 811 members may contact you to offer updates on the marking status.

 - Visit the proposed dig site.

 - Call Kentucky 811 at 811 if you have any questions about utility response.